-PROBLEMS POSSIBLE AREAS OF RECOMMENDED (SYMPTOMS) MISADJUSTMENT(S) COURSE OF ACTION WIRE FEEDING PROBLEMS Rough wire feeding or the wire will not feed but the drive rolls are turn- ing.
-The gun cable may be kinked or twisted.
-2. Check the drive roll tension and the position of the grooves.
-3. Electrode may be rusted or dirty.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION Rough wire feeding or the wire will not feed but the drive rolls are turning.
+WIRE FEEDING PROBLEMS The gun cable may be kinked or twisted.
+Check the drive roll tension and the position of the grooves.
+Electrode may be rusted or dirty.
 The contact tip may be damaged or not the correct size.
-5. Check the wire spindle for ease of rotation.
+5. Check the wire spindle for ease of rotation.6.
 Make certain the gun is pushed all the way into the gun mount and properly seated.
 No control of wire feed speed.
-Other machine functions are nor- mal.
+Other machine functions are normal.
 The wire feed speed control may be dirty.
 Rotate several times and check if the problem is resolved.
 The wire speed control potentiometer may be faulty.
-Check or replace Normal potentiometer resistance 10K ohms.
-2. Perform the Wire Drive Motor an Tachometer Feedback Test.
-3. The control board may be faulty.
+Check or replace.
+Normal potentiometer resistance is 10K ohms.
+Perform the Wire Drive Motor and Tachometer Feedback Test.
+The control board may be faulty.
 There is no wire feed when the gun trigger is activated.
 Normal open circuit weld voltage is present and the gas solenoid functions normally.
-1. Perform the Wire Drive Motor an Tachometer Feedback Test.
-2. If the drive rolls are turning, check for a mechanical restriction in the wire feed path.
-2. The wire speed control potentiometer may be faulty.
-Check or replace 3.
+Check for adequate wire supply.
+If the drive rolls are turning, check for a mechanical restriction in the wire feed path.
 The gun liner may be clogged.
 Check or replace.
-Normal potentiometer resistance 10K ohms.
-4. If the drive rolls are not turning when the gun trigger is activated, contact your local Lincoln Electric Authorized Field Service Facility.
-3. The control board may be faulty.
+If the drive rolls are not turning when the gun trigger is activated, contact your local Lincoln Electric Authorized Field Service Facility.
+Perform the Wire Drive Motor and Tachometer Feedback Test.
+The wire speed control potentiometer may be faulty.
+Check or replace.
+Normal potentiometer resistance is 10K ohms.
+The control board may be faulty.